 VMware Workstation Player is the limited capability free version of VMware Workstation Pro.
 That is, it is just as VMware Workstation Pro with lesser functionality.
 But what is available is enough for most of the home users.

 VMware Workstation player is available free of cost.
 Earlier it was not free, but I see that VMware has made it available for free for non Commercial users.
 For commercial usage, VMware Workstation Pro is more suitable.

 This is the download page for all the VMware products.
 You will have to scroll down to VMware Player option to see the download link.
 From here you download any VMware Products.
 This link will always remain valid even when newer versions of the products are released.

-You can also install Kali Linux 2019.1a in VMware Workstation Player 15.
-Please follow my blog to install Kali Linux 2019.1a in VMware Workstation Player 15.
+- You can also install Kali Linux 2020.1b in VirtualBox 6, please follow my blog to How to install Kali Linux 2020.1b in VirtualBox 6

 Step 1 – Download Kali Linux ISO image

 To install the Kali Linux, we will have to first get the installer ISO image file.
 You can get it by visiting the official download page.
 Please download the 64 bit or 32 bit image depending on the system you have.

 Step 2 – Locate the downloaded file

 You can find the downloaded image file in the downloads folder, if you have not changed the default settings.
 The filename would be something like kali-linux-2020.1b-installer-amd64.iso and would be around 2 GB.
 If you have downloaded through torrent, the ISO file will be downloaded in a folder, folder name would be something like kali-linux-2020.1b-installer-amd64.iso.

 Step 3- Open VMWare Player